Am I Eligible to Take the USMLE?

 If you’re an international medical graduate (IMG), your school should be listed in the World Directory of Medical Schools as meeting Educational Commission for Foreign Medical Graduates (ECFMG) eligibility requirements.
 You’re eligible to take the USMLE if you’re officially enrolled in, or a graduate of, a medical school that’s outside the U.S. and Canada.

-As an IMG, you’re expected to complete USMLE Steps 1, 2 CK, and 2 CS to be certified by the ECFMG.
+As an IMG, you’re expected to complete USMLE Steps 1 and 2 CK to be certified by the ECFMG.
 This certification is also required for visa sponsorship and for you to be eligible to take Step 3 of the USMLE.

 Perhaps you graduated from a non-accredited medical school in the U.S. or Canada.
 Maybe you’re eligible for initial licensure by a U.S. medical licensing authority, but you’re not in one of the eligibility categories.
 You can take the USMLE only when that medical licensing authority makes a specific request.
 The medical licensing authority should submit the sponsorship request to the USMLE Secretariat before you apply for each Step.